-The executor will pool your assets and keep them safe, pay debts and taxes, and distribute your assets according to the terms of your will.
-If you've been appointed executor of a loved one's assets, you probably have a lot of questions.
-If you choose not to assume the role of executor and a backup has been appointed, you will be next on the list.
-Some executors choose not to accept the payment, especially if they are one of the beneficiaries of the estate.
+They are responsible for pooling the assets, keeping them safe, paying debts and taxes, and distributing the assets according to the terms of the will.
+If you have been appointed as an executor of a loved one's estate, you may have many questions.
+If you choose not to take on this role, then a backup executor will be appointed.
+Some executors choose not to accept payment for their services, especially if they are one of the beneficiaries of the estate.

+Beneficiaries have no obligations with respect to the estate or fiduciary obligations to the executor that may be infringed.
 This means that you have a responsibility to act in the best interest of the estate and its beneficiaries.
 An executor of assets is a person or institution appointed by a court that is responsible for carrying out the terms of a will and overseeing the administration of an estate.
-This is mainly administrative work, but the actions of an executor of the estate can affect the livelihoods of those who are or should be beneficiaries of the will.
-Your executors may be a close friend or family member, such as your spouses, executors may be beneficiaries of the will, but some people may seek a neutral third party, or even a professional, such as a bank or trust company, which can be useful if the estate is complex.
-After the testator's death, you will be required to accept the responsibility of an executor of the will and to administer and administer the testator's assets.
-Your duties and responsibilities as executor will not come into play until after the testator's death.
-The value of the estate for funeral tax purposes is greater than the estate (assets that do not automatically pass to the designated beneficiaries); it includes all assets in which the decedent had an interest (e.g.
+This includes administrative work, but also actions that can affect those who are or should be beneficiaries of the will.
+The executor may be a close friend or family member such as your spouse, or they may be a beneficiary of the will.

+Some people may choose to appoint a neutral third party or even a professional such as a bank or trust company if the estate is complex.
+After the testator's death, you will be required to accept responsibility as an executor of the will and administer its assets.
+Your duties and responsibilities as an executor will not come into effect until after the testator's death.
+The value of the estate for funeral tax purposes is greater than just assets that do not automatically pass to designated beneficiaries; it includes all assets in which the decedent had an interest (e.g.